pfr-mf6/ImageTrend-DataMart/NFIRS_model.md

 ## Bulding our first Report

-In order to test our assumptions and slowly iterate over the build-out, we can create sample a report with a table view.
-Each row should correspond to one "Incident Report"
+In order to test our assumptions and slowly iterate over the build-out, we can create a sample report with a table view.
+Each row should correspond to one "Incident Report".

 ### Reverse-engineering ImageTrend's URL scheme